soltran/team-management/README.md

 ### Backend

-In the `backend` directory, you can run:
+In the `django` directory, you can run:

-- `python manage.py runserver`: Starts the Django development server.
+- `docker-compose up`: Starts the Django development server and PostgreSQL database.
-- `python manage.py test`: Runs the backend tests.
+- `docker-compose exec web python manage.py test`: Runs the backend tests.
-- `python manage.py makemigrations`: Creates new migrations based on changes detected to your models.
+- `docker-compose exec web python manage.py makemigrations`: Creates new migrations based on changes detected to your models.
-- `python manage.py migrate`: Applies migrations to your database.
+- `docker-compose exec web python manage.py migrate`: Applies migrations to your database.

 ### Frontend